Am I Being Scammed? Learn How to Avoid Scams

 Digital wallet scams

 Digital wallet apps, like PayPal, CashApp, and Venmo, have become more commonplace.
-However, users need to be aware of the potential for scams on the platforms.
+However, users need to be aware of the potential for scams on the platforms and focus on their digital wallet app safety.
 According to Pew Research, about one in ten digital wallet users have sent money and later realized it was a scam.

 One of the most common PayPal or CashApp scams involves a scammer sending a user a set amount of money and subsequently asking for it back.
 When you return the money, the scammer contacts customer service to report that their account was compromised.
 Ultimately, then, the original transaction is canceled, and the money you send comes directly from your account.
 These overpayment scams seriously harm users.